Ishan314/ragaID/README.md

 # Future updates

 - Allowing Users to input short version names for ragams (Ex.
-Kalyani for Mechakalyani and Shankarabharanam for Dheerashankarabharanam)
+Kalyani for Mechakalyani and Shankarabharanam for Dheerashankarabharanam).
-- More information about the ragam
+- More information about the ragam.
+- A recording of the scale and maybe an alapana for popular ragams in the database.